Red Man's Greed: Plot

 The boys and their parents go to a Native American casino on a Native American reservation.
 Kyle's father ends up losing his house betting on blackjack, due to him having a gambling problem.
 The entire town is bought out by the Native Americans, who plan to tear it down so that they can build a superhighway connecting their casino to Denver.
 The inhabitants are forced to leave their homes unless they can come up with $300,000 by the next day.

 The boys meet with some of the other children in town to come up with an idea.
 An unfamiliar new boy named Alex points out that they have to save the town.
 The boys advise their parents to get all the money they have, and then go bet it at the casino.
 If they win a round of roulette, they would have enough money to buy back the town, plus $50,000.
-They miraculously win, but as expected from avid gamblers, bet all their winnings again (on the hopes of winning $12,250,000) and lose.
+They win, and bet all their winnings again on the hopes of winning $12,250,000, and lose.
 When they are selling their homes, Stan, Kyle, Cartman, and Kenny try to get them to stand up for the town, as does Alex.
-Initially, the adults say they will move to Middle Park instead, to which the boys say "...until the Native Americans come to take Middle Park too".
-While the adults remain naive, the four main characters run outside and stand in front of the Native Americans' bulldozers, blocking their path.
-The townspeople soon join the boys, whilst singing "Love Is a Battlefield" by Pat Benatar.
+The adults say they will move to Middle Park instead, to which the boys say "...until the Native Americans come to take Middle Park too."
+The boys run outside and stand in front of the Native Americans' bulldozers, blocking their path.
+The townspeople soon join the boys, whilst singing "Love Is a Battlefield."
 The casino's owner, Chief Runs With Premise, plots another way to get rid of the townspeople.